InformaticsMatters/ansible-infrastructure/doc/creating-the-infrastructure.rst

 Some are pre-built (with their content encrypted using `Ansible Vault`_) but you can also create your won.

+When deploying it's useful to be able to observe the Kubernetes cluster, either with the ``kubectl`` command-line or a visual dashboard like `Lens`_.

 ..  note::
     A typical AWS deployment, consisting of EFS provisioner, Database, AWX and keycloak, is likely to take around 15 minutes to complete.